w3f/polkadot-wiki/docs/learn/learn-guides-accounts-multisig.md

 In scenarios where only a single approval is needed, a convenience method `as_multi_threshold_1` should be used.
 This function takes only the other signatories and the raw call as arguments.
-Note that the Polkadot-JS UI does not have integration for this call because it is not possible to create multisig accounts with `threshold=1`.
+Note that the Polkadot Developer Interface does not have integration for this call because it is not possible to create multisig accounts with `threshold=1`.
 If you want to create a multisig with threshold 1, you can use [txwrapper-core](https://github.com/paritytech/txwrapper-core), which is developed and supported by Parity Technologies.
 There is a detailed